-64% of the Group's revenue is attributable to sales transactions with two major customers (2013: 62% attributable to two major customers) as per note 7.4.
-The Group's revenue is mainly generated through sales transactions concluded with customers situated in Europe (2013: Europe).
+64% of the Group's revenue is attributable to sales transactions with two major customers (2014: 64% attributable to sales transactions with two major customers) as per note 7.4.
+The Group's revenue is mainly generated through sales transactions concluded with customers situated in Europe (2014: Europe).